First Aid – Yarrow Styptic Powder

 In order to get pictures for this example, I used only leaves since Yarrow isn’t blooming this time of year (February) and quick dried them in a brown paper bag hung high over the woodstove.
 In the spring or summer, you can put the bag of clipped herb on the dashboard of your car on a sunny day and you’ll have dried herbs in just a few hours.
 You’ll know they’re sufficiently dry when they no longer have any springiness when bent.
 I actually hung the ones in the picture back up to dry a little longer once I started inspecting them.
 Also, blooms and leaves will dry quicker than roots and should be done separately.

 Either a mortar and pestle or coffee grinder will do the trick.
 You’ll wind up with a much finer powder with a coffee or seed mill than doing it by hand.
 A finer powder looks prettier, but to my knowledge won’t necessarily be any more effective.
 You can find either of these tools on Amazon here: 4.5″ Mortar & Pestle or Miracle Stainless Steel Coffee, Nut, Seed, Grain & Spice Mill.

 The styptic powder will keep several years in a well sealed jar stored in a dry location.
 A dark corner away from direct sunlight or tinted jar is even better.
 If preparing this for a portable first aid kit, check out the small UV Protective Amber Bags sold by Uline.com, Grainger.com or Millerpolybags.com.
 I’ve used Uline and Miller a bunch of times and have been very pleased with both their products and their prices.
+There are also great options on Amazon with one day delivery.
 Small UV Protective Amber Bags.